-The Harvard philosopher John Rawls advanced a contractarian moral philosophy in his A Theory of Justice is the single most influential philosophical ethics text of the past thirty years.
+The Harvard philosopher John Rawls advanced a contractarian moral philosophy in his A Theory of Justice, the most influential philosophical ethics book of the past thirty years.
 Rawls’ contractarian approach differs radically from the approach of either Gauthier or Harman because it finds its inspiration, not in Hobbes, but in Locke, Rousseau, and Kant.

 Rawls begins by considering the original position where parties deliberate about the rules of right conduct that will be universally applicable in society.
 In the bargaining position, parties are impartial, that is, everyone’s interest count equally.
 This is guaranteed by the so-called veil of ignorance that hides from contractors any knowledge of themselves.
 You do not know your race, sex, social class, or nationality from behind the veil of ignorance.
-Although parties are self-interested and want to establish rules beneficial for themselves, in reality, self-interest is ruled out by the veil of ignorance because from behind it one cannot differentiate their interests from the interests of others.
+Although parties are self-interested and want to establish rules beneficial for themselves, in reality, the veil of ignorance rules out self-interest because behind it one cannot differentiate their interests from the interests of others.

 The rules agreed to by rational bargainers behind a veil of ignorance are moral rules.
-This solution demonstrates a hypothetical way that contract theory could account for the rules favored by ordinary moral conscious-ness, since the veil of ignorance assures us that impartial rules will result.
-However, by mitigating the role played by self-interest, this type of con-tract radically departs from the account of morality given by Hobbes or any neo-Hobbesians.
+Also, contract theory can account for the rules favored by ordinary moral consciousness since the veil of ignorance assures us that impartial rules will result.
+However, by mitigating the role played by self-interest, this type of contract radically departs from the account of morality given by Hobbes and the neo-Hobbesians.